Climate and Average Weather Year Round in Montréal Canada

 In Montréal, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

-The clearer part of the year in Montréal begins around June 7 and lasts for 4.5 months, ending around October 22.
-On August 28, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 63% of the time, and overcast or mostly cloudy 37% of the time.
+The clearer part of the year in Montréal begins around June 8 and lasts for 4.5 months, ending around October 23.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Montréal varies throughout the year.

-The wetter season lasts 7.2 months, from April 10 to November 17, with a greater than 32% chance of a given day being a wet day.
-The chance of a wet day peaks at 41% on July 7.
+The wetter season lasts 7.2 months, from April 11 to November 18, with a greater than 32% chance of a given day being a wet day.
+The month with the most wet days in Montréal is July, with an average of 12.4 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Montréal changes throughout the year.

-Rain alone is the most common for 9.2 months, from March 6 to December 11.
-The highest chance of a day with rain alone is 41% on July 7.
+Rain alone is the most common for 9.2 months, from March 7 to December 12.
+The month with the most days of rain alone in Montréal is July, with an average of 12.4 days.

-Snow alone is the most common for 2.8 months, from December 11 to March 6.
-The highest chance of a day with snow alone is 15% on January 9.
+Snow alone is the most common for 2.8 months, from December 12 to March 7.
+The month with the most days of snow alone in Montréal is January, with an average of 4.4 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Montréal experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Montréal.
-The most rain falls during the 31 days centered around June 23, with an average total accumulation of 3.2 inches.
+The month with the most rain in Montréal is June, with an average rainfall of 3.2 inches.

-The least rain falls around February 6, with an average total accumulation of 0.7 inches.
+The month with the least rain in Montréal is February, with an average rainfall of 0.7 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Montréal experiences significant seasonal variation in monthly liquid-equivalent snowfall.
+Montréal experiences extreme seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 5.8 months, from October 30 to April 23, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around December 24, with an average total liquid-equivalent accumulation of 1.2 inches.
+The snowy period of the year lasts for 5.8 months, from October 31 to April 24, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Montréal is December, with an average snowfall of 11.7 inches.

-The snowless period of the year lasts for 6.2 months, from April 23 to October 30.
-The least snow falls around July 31, with an average total liquid-equivalent accumulation of 0.0 inches.
+The snowless period of the year lasts for 6.2 months, from April 24 to October 31.
+The least snow falls around August 1, with an average total accumulation of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.